My gold lies in a foreign land buried deep beneath the sand

 - In this case, it's also Every Girl But THE Girl.
 He is able to use the looping to get almost any other woman in town into bed, just not the female lead.

-- The movie Other Peoples Money ended on a bittersweet note, as Larry had to live with the fact that being the best at what he does, and staying true to his unorthodox but sincere sense of ethics, had brought him resounding success as always, but at the same time driven away his love interest.
+- The movie Other People's Money ended on a bittersweet note, as Larry had to live with the fact that being the best at what he does, and staying true to his unorthodox but sincere sense of ethics, had brought him resounding success as always but at the same time driven away his love interest.
 It's an unusual and thoughtful way to leave off.
-It should be noted, however that the last lines of the film imply that Larry and Kate will end up together, and in the original play, it is explicit that they eventually marry and have children.
+It should be noted, however that the final scene of the film re-opens the possibility of them getting together, and in the original play, it is explicit that they eventually marry and have children.

 - What Women Want — Telepathy that only works on females.
 Something of an aversion: it really does help him in as much as it reveals enough of her inner-self that he falls for her, but then he feels too guilty to abuse his power in order to win her heart or bed her (which backfired when he did that with the coffee-shop girl who subsequently became obsessed with him because the telepathy made him so damn good in bed).

-- Also, in a more twisted example, resident Chessmaster Petyr Baelish rose from a poor lord laughed at by everyone to an incredibly influential politician with all the wealth and respect he could want, but not the girl he was interested in when he was fifteen who's now dead, although he's acquired a Replacement Goldfish in the form of her (barely) teenage daughter Sansa.
+- In a more twisted example, resident Chessmaster Petyr Baelish rose from the child of a petty lord laughed at by everyone to an incredibly influential political operator with vast wealth and a huge amount of influence over the realm, but he never managed to win the girl was infatuated with since he was fifteen who's now dead, although he's acquired a Replacement Goldfish in the form of her (barely) teenage daughter Sansa.

 - In Merlin, Lancelot eventually realizes his life-long dream of becoming a knight of Camelot, only to regret his decision to leave Guinevere at a point in which there was nothing standing in the way of a relationship with her - nothing except the realization that Arthur was in love with her as well.